kmmsilber/IntegratedResourceSelection/README.md

 ###### 3. PredictCovariates_FitResourceSelectionFunction.R
 Using the cleaned vegetation data, fit resource selection models to the vegetation and topography data.
 ###### 4. AssessModelPredictiveAccuracy.R
-Assess the predictive accuracy of the resource selection model using a hold-set of Grasshopper Sparrow from 2021.
+Assess the predictive accuracy of the vegetation models using a set of hold-out data from 2022 and resource selection model using a hold-set of Grasshopper Sparrow from 2021.
 ###### 5. WoodyPlantRemovalScenarios.R
 Run a series of woody plant removal scenarios to quanitfy improved habitat.
 ###### 6. ResourceSelectionPlots.R